opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

 ### 5.3 Incident Handling After Normal Working Hours

 OSG staff are not expected to work outside of normal working hours unless special arrangements have been made by the OSG management.
-Given that the integrity of OSG data[^5] is more important than its availability, a reasonable response to an incident outside of normal working hours is to take the affected OSG service offline until the next business day.
+Given that the integrity of OSG data(For example, source code and configuration data for OSG services) is more important than its availability, a reasonable response to an incident outside of normal working hours is to take the affected OSG service offline until the next business day.
 Taking the OSG service offline is done by contacting the Service owner.

-[^5]:  For example, source code and configuration data for OSG services

 ### 5.4 Communication with User Support